 Weary of turmoil and division, most teens still voice faith in future, Post-Ipsos poll finds

-These 14-to-18-year-olds are coming of age amid a pandemic, racial justice protests and political hostility, but remain optimistic about their own lives
+These 14-to-18-year-olds are coming of age amid a pandemic, racial justice protests and political hostility, but remain optimistic about their own lives.

 Sophia Grigsby watched with horrified amazement as insurrectionists stormed the Capitol on Jan.
 6, defiling the halls of power in a violent attempt to prevent Joe Biden from becoming president.

 The 16-year-old from rural Minnesota wondered, fleetingly, if she had been naive in believing that the protests last summer following the murder of George Floyd had truly marked a turning point.
-Yet even as the televised spectacle confirmed her belief in the rising dangers of white supremacy — some of the rioters were carrying Confederate flags — Grigsby’s optimism wins out.
+Yet even as the televised spectacle confirmed her belief in the rising dangers of white supremacy — some of the rioters were carrying Confederate flags — Grigsby’s optimism won out.

 “Even with the murder of George Floyd, I’m finding people have become so much more aware,” said Grigsby, who starts her junior year of high school in St. Peter, Minn., this month.
 “While our country is really divided, I think that part of that division is because of that newfound awareness.”